langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 #### 1.2.10.11.
 Converting DOS Files to Linux Format

-- In DOS, each line ends with a pair of characters - the return and the newline.
-In Linux, each line ends with a single newline.
+- In DOS, each line ends with a pair of characters - the return and the new line.
+In Linux, each line ends with a single new line.
   [5.7.2.
 O'Reilly: `bash` Cookbook, 2nd Edition](#572-oreilly-bash-cookbook-2nd-edition)

 - Use the `-d` option on `tr` to delete the character(s) in the supplied list.
 The following example deletes all DOS